ethanzhoujie/cs-learning-note/Advanced-Javascript-TylerMcGinnis/1 The Ultimate Guide to Execution Contexts, Hoisting, Scopes, and Closures in JavaScript.md

 ### 2. Hoisting

-> The process of assigning variable declarations a default value of `undefined` during the creation phase is called **Hoisting**.
+The process of assigning variable declarations a default value of `undefined` during the creation phase is called **Hoisting**.

 ### 3. Scopes

+Scope is The current context of execution.

 This process of the JavaScript engine going one by one and checking each individual parent Execution Context if a variable doesn’t exist in the local Execution Context is called the `Scope Chain`.

-JavaScript Visualizer shows the Scope Chain by having each new Execution Context indented and with a unique colored background.
-Visually you can see that any child Execution Context can reference any variables located in any of its parent Execution Contexts, but not vice versa.
+Any child Execution Context can reference any variables located in any of its parent Execution Contexts, but not vice versa.

 ### 4. Closures